pytorch/glow/README.md

 the optimizations are disabled.
 It also means that the compiler and runtime are very slow, and the execution time can be hundreds of times slower than that of release builds.
-If you wish to benchmark the compiler, run long benchmarks, or release the product then you should compile the compiler in Release mode.
+If you wish to benchmark the compiler, run long benchmarks, or release the product then you should compile the compiler in 'Release' mode.
 Check the main CMake file for more details.

-After building Glow in Release-mode run the following command to download the cifar10 and mnist database:
+After building Glow in 'Release' mode run the following command to download the cifar10 and mnist database:

 ```
+cd build/
+cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -DENABLE_TESTING=YES ..
+ninja all
-python ../glow/utils/download_test_db.py
+python ../utils/download_test_db.py
 ```

 Next, after downloading and extracting the mnist and cifar10 database